We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS. We’ll do this after:

 When can you be revoked as a participant?

-After we have assessed your eligibility, there are some situations where you can be revoked as a participant, this includes where you have not provided the information we need.
+After we’ve assessed your eligibility, there are some situations where we may revoke your status as a participant.
+This includes where you haven’t provided the information we need.
 This means you won’t be a participant anymore and you’ll leave the NDIS.

 We won’t make a decision to revoke your status as a participant if it was reasonable for you not to have provided the information in the agreed timeframe.
 We’ll consider: